RoofooEvazan/Roofoo-s-PD2-Loot-Filter/README.md

 **Updated:** May 8, 2026

 13.0.5 - May 8, 2026

--The following now hide on FL8 & 9
+The following now hide on FL8 & 9
 - Magic/Rare non-eth claws
 - Set Amulets

-- The following now hide on FL9 only
+The following now hide on FL9 only
 - Antidotes
 - Set Rings

-- The following now show on FL8 & 9
+The following now show on FL8 & 9
 - Magic and Rare Barb helms
 - Magic and Rare War, Rune and Archon staves

 13.0.4 - May 3, 2026
 - Removed set ammy's from showing in FL8 & 9